 In addition to operating the continuous stationary air quality monitors, CAPCOG has done several projects to collect air pollution data and analyze it for air quality planning purposes, including temporary monitoring, surface mobile monitoring, aircraft-based monitoring, and discrete VOC canister sampling.
 Such information can be used to research potential new continuous monitoring station locations, measure pollution levels in areas not covered by existing monitors, measure impacts of particular source areas, measure the contribution of urban emissions on rural areas, determine trends in the composition of volatile organic compounds in the atmosphere and more.

-CAPCOG manages the Air Central Texas (ACT) initiative, a public education outreach campaign that looks to reduce exposure to air pollution in Bastrop, Caldwell, Hays, Travis, and Williamson counties.
-The campaign seeks to educate people and organizations about taking voluntary actions that decrease emissions and help the public to avoid exposure to high pollution levels when they occur.
-Through Air Central Texas, CAPCOG and its partners provide the public with information about Central Texas Air Quality, support existing air quality programs and motivate everyone to make Air Aware decisions.
+CAPCOG manages the Air Central Texas (ACT) initiative, a public education outreach campaign that seeks to reduce exposure to air pollution in Bastrop, Caldwell, Hays, Travis, and Williamson counties.
+The campaign educates people and organizations about taking voluntary actions that decrease emissions and help the public to avoid exposure to high pollution levels when they occur.
+Through Air Central Texas, CAPCOG and its partners provide the public with information about Central Texas air quality, support existing air quality programs, and motivate the public to “Be Air Aware” when making their daily decisions.

 Air Quality Grants